 Teach Each Other Mondays

-B&W’s current main project are the Teach Each Other Mondays platform for non-hierarchical knowledge sharing across all forms of art.
-We will soon come out of out winter break and are looking forward to welcome guest artists Helene Kvint, Antoinette Helbig and Susanne Danig to share their practice.
+B&W’s current main project is the Teach Each Other Mondays platform for non-hierarchical knowledge sharing across all forms of art.
+We have a fantastic program lined up for you all the way to summer.

-We are keeping fingers crossed that the current regulations on cultural events will be lifted soon.
+We are keeping fingers crossed that the current state of affairs without any pandemic restrictions on cultural events will last.
 However, if new rules should be imposed, we will support all measures to curb the pandemic.

 Share your practice